 Desserts here are one of the highlights – expect to be bowled over by imaginative, elegant sweet treats featuring unusual ingredients like wood sorrel, Thai spices or marigold.
 Savoury dishes, meanwhile, tend to combine the best of British and French influences.

-Despite all the acclaim, Le Champignon Sauvage is unpretentious and offers good value.
+Despite all the acclaim, Le Champignon Sauvage is unpretentious and offers good value, which is why it's considered by many to be one of the best places to eat in the Cotswolds.
 Diners can enjoy seasonal set price menus for lunch or dinner, each comprising two, three or four courses.
 The interior is elegant, yet unfussy, adding to the feeling that this place is subtly brilliant rather than prone to shouting about its charms.
 This is definitely one to save for a special occasion.